nicktan01/smelli-belli/journals/jaiden.md

 I mostly worked by myself today, our group spread out to work on various things to make sure we can make it within the time constraints.
 I did get some help from Jordan a couple of times when I was having a blocker and Cindy helped direct me to the things I needed to get done.
 I completed a carousel as well as the buttons that lead to specific quizzes.
 The links all work, and the Carousel displays the 'top body product' and the 'top home product' which has the barebones filters in place.
 I will need to add more code once we get our orders and orderfufillment working so I can actually choose the most popular products to display.

 I took a look at the accounts pags, and they are set to be worked on tomorrow.
 I learned a lot more about the things you can do in bootstrap and just setting up my own css since I haven't successfully played around with it until now.
 Overall though, I think I am getting into the swing of things.

+## June 8, 2022
+Today I worked on:

+- populating and refactoring the inventory microservice

+Our entire group worked together to get a json we could use to populate data for products within our inventory service.
+I learned how to do that from Jordan, and we ran into some blockers and realized that our models needed some refactoring or just had some flaws.
+We updated the code through a live share cindy had and then troubleshooted individually thinking that one of us had a database issue when it was just poorly designed models.
+Luckily we now have data we can actively use for things like our products page now and soon, orders and to use for our carousel to display the most popular items.
+Tomorrow we plan on making quizzes and relating them to the products we populated the database with.